tanksdude/tanks-game/tanks-game/docs/custom-powers.md

 ### Add shooting points

 First, do `addShootingPoints_Enable` to enable this feature.
-This controls how many extra cannons are tacked on to the tank.
+This controls how many cannons are tacked on to the tank.
 For example, Multishot adds seven to fire out 8 bullets.

 `addShootingPoints_EquallySpaced <number>`: If you want the cannons to be equally spaced out, use this.
 For example, Multishot sets this to 8 to fire out eight bullets at once (and no other vanilla power sets this).

 `addShootingPoints_Raw <angle 1> [<angle n>]`: If you want to manually add the cannons, use this.
 Numbers in range (0,360) only.
 (Not recommended.)
 Only used by Weird Extra Cannons power, which was made just to test this.

+### Add extra shooting points

+First, do `addExtraShootingPoints_Enable` to enable this feature.
+This controls how many extra cannons are tacked on to the tank.
+For example, Triple adds two to fire out 3 bullets.

+`addExtraShootingPoints_Raw <angle 1> <angle 2> [<angle n1> <angle n2>]`: Adds the extra cannons.
+Numbers in range (0,360) only.
+Used by Triple and Shotgun.

 ### Modified edge collision